stoilkata/bh-maphack/README.md

 - (1.13d) Commented out ChannelInput intercept. (crashes game)
 - Added Merc's skills and levels in the StatDisplay menu (8).
 - Added autostasher for jewels, runes and gems.
+- Added display for new stackable runes
+- Updated quickmove and autostash to stack items when moving
+- Added display item quantities in the bottom left, similar to GL